lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session01_see.md

 ### 3. Personal Vision (5 minutes)

-a.
-What is team communication like?
+a. **What is team communication like?**

-b.
-How do team members relate to one another?
+b. **How do team members relate to one another?**

-c.
-How is VA data used?
+c. **How is VA data used?**

-d.
-How are decisions, plans and changes made?
+d. **How are decisions, plans and changes made?**

 ### 4. Review in Team (5 minutes)

-a.
-What stands out to you?
+**a.
+What stands out to you?**

-b.
-Why did we choose these?
+**b.
+Why did we choose these?**

-c.
-What makes them so relevant or important to us?
+**c.
+What makes them so relevant or important to us?**

-d.
-Can we address them all (bearing in mind our resources and time)?
+**d.
+Can we address them all (bearing in mind our resources and time)?**

-e.
-If not, which would we most like to address (align around), and why?
+**e.
+If not, which would we most like to address (align around), and why?**

 ### 5. Putting it Together (10 minutes)

 Overall "Modeling to Learn" objectives include activities and competencies that…

-a. …are meaningful for you and align your learning goals with your team's.
+a. …Are meaningful for you and align your learning goals with your team's.

-b. …develop systems thinking skills - help you see how several things fit together and understand causes that are hard to see without data and modeling resources.
+b. …Develop systems thinking skills - help you see how several things fit together and understand causes that are hard to see without data and modeling resources.

-c. …make VA data, initiatives and standards transparent to you.
+c. …Make VA data, initiatives and standards transparent to you.

-d. …empower you to realize ongoing improvements in team quality of care and team quality of work life.
+d. …Empower you to realize ongoing improvements in team quality of care and team quality of work life.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontLink)